lukaskubanek/LoremIpsum/Readme.markdown

 # Lorem Ipsum

 *Lorem Ipsum* is a simple lorem ipsum generator for iOS and OS X apps.
-It supports generating text in different formats (words, sentences, paragraphs, names, URLs etc.) and creating placeholder images for both, iOS and OS X.
+It supports generating text in different formats (words, sentences, paragraphs), miscelianous data (names, URLs, dates etc.) and placeholder images for both, iOS and OS X.

 This project was inspired by a great static site generator [Middleman](http://github.com/middleman/middleman).
 Its [lorem ipsum feature](https://github.com/middleman/middleman/blob/37e22c040ebcabed0ac3d8bce85aa085177d012a/middleman-core/lib/middleman-more/extensions/lorem.rb) was also a data source for this project.